ocadwebxr/ocadu-open-webxr/README.md

 # OCAD University Open WebXR Template for A-Frame
-Updated 2022-04-29
+Updated 2022-05-03

 OCAD University Open WebXR is a free and open-source project template for staging and showcasing digital work in an Extended Reality (XR) space.
-The WebXR platform uses [A-Frame](https://aframe.io), an open-source library for implementing 3D and VR content in the browser with [HTML](https://html.com/).
+The WebXR platform uses [A-Frame 1.3.0](https://aframe.io), an open-source library for implementing 3D and VR content in the browser with [HTML](https://html.com/).
 It is built on [ThreeJS](https://threejs.org), a JavaScript library for rendering 3D models on the web.
 Our Open WebXR Gallery template is officially hosted [on Glitch.com](https://glitch.com/~ocadu-open-webxr), with stable versions mirrored to [GitHub](https://github.com/ocadwebxr/ocadu-open-webxr).
 You may be interested in visiting [our student gallery](https://glitch.com/~ocadu-web-xr).

 This project was made possible with funding by the Government of Ontario and through eCampusOntario’s support of the Virtual Learning Strategy.
 To learn more about the Virtual Learning Strategy visit  [https://vls.ecampusontario.ca](https://vls.ecampusontario.ca).